clyze/build-tools/gradle-plugin/README.md

 ## Automated repackaging ##

-To post a bundle and automatically get back an optimized binary, first add your optimization rules file in build.gradle:
+To post a build and automatically get back an optimized binary, first add your optimization rules file in build.gradle:

 ```